 How to file a renters insurance claim

 Document the damage.
 Take photos and videos of the damage.
-Evidence of the incident will help the insurance adjuster evaluate the claim.
+Visual evidence of the loss will help your assigned insurance adjuster evaluate and process your claim.

 File a police report.
 If you’re filing a claim for theft or vandalism, you should also file a report with your local police.
 Your insurance company may request the police report when it investigates the claim.

 Notify your insurance company.
-Once you have the photos and police report, contact your insurance company to report the claim.
+Once you have the photos, videos, and police report, contact your insurance company to report the claim.
 You’ll fill out claim paperwork and submit the documentation you’ve collected.
 Typically, you can file a claim through your insurer's mobile app, online, or over the phone.

 Talk to your landlord.
 It’s a good idea to contact your landlord about the incident, even if they’re not involved.
-If you’re filing a claim for damage from a natural disaster or a crime, your landlord may want to know what happened.
+If you’re filing a claim for damage from a natural disaster or a crime, your landlord or property manager may want to know what happened.

 Wait for your settlement.
 Once you’ve submitted the claim, the adjuster will determine how much money the insurance company pays out.
 Most insurers will issue the settlement in the form of a check or direct deposit.